 “The Three Little Pigs” is a children's story about being prepared for when you need something, even if you have to make a few short-term sacrifices along the way.
 It’s a lesson we should heed right now as we look toward uncertainty about what work will look like in the weeks ahead.
 Although not always fun, being prepared will pay off when you need it the most.

-COVID-19 has proven cybersecurity professionals can work from home.
+COVID-19 has proven remote cybersecurity jobs can be highly efficient from those who work from home.
 In many ways, it’s been better because it provides the same point of view as an attacker—a view from outside the company.
 If you want to work from home for the rest of your life, you better be prepared with strong arguments that show it’s value, or work for Twitter.
 That company just announced all of their employees can work from home...forever.
 Here’s how you can do the same.

 A Salesforce Research survey found that the COVID-19 work environment has caused only a 1% reduction in productivity, but some managers may need convincing that sustained productivity from home is possible.
 You should keep a diary of everything you do each day, with accurate start and end times.
 It can be as simple as a legal pad or as detailed as Evernote.
 This will help you answer any productivity questions that managers might have.
 Record when you begin your day, any breaks you take, and when you end your day.
 Also note any “extra” time you put in.
 This will give you concrete data if you need to present your case.